Sonoma County Salvation Army assistance programs.

 Families that are faced with an unexpected hardship may be able to turn to the Salvation Army in Sonoma County California.
-A number of programs are offered to those who qualify.
+A number of financial assistance programs as well as free items are offered to those who qualify.
 They can range from free food to financial assistance for basic needs such as utilities, rent, and medications.
 Some seasonal holiday programs are administered as well, such as free Christmas assistance and back to school items.
+Services are offered in Spanish as well as to immigrants or migrant workers as well.

 The Family Services department and resources are some of the key programs administered.
 People who have unexpectedly lost their job, who lost a family member to illness or death, or develop a serious illness are some of the prime candidates to receive help.
 Clients may need food for the family, a safe place to live, some short term financial help for paying bills, or a new source of income, such as a job.
 The Sonoma Salvation Army Family Services can assist with all those needs and more.